RZulu54/ChessBrainVB/README.md

 # ChessBrainVB
-Chess engine with GUI for Excel / Word / Powerpoint VBA - plus edition for winboard: win32 engine with playing strength of 2900 ELO
+Chess engine with GUI for Excel / Word / Powerpoint VBA - plus edition for UCI/Winboard: win32 engine with playing strength of 3000 ELO

 There are two ways to use this chess engine:

-1. Use a free chess GUI like ARENA, add ChessBrainVB.exe as winboard engine  and play games.
+1. Use a free chess GUI like ARENA, add ChessBrainVB.exe as UCI or winboard engine  and play games.
    Files needed: ChessBrainVB.ini  for settings, ChessBrainVB_Book.opn, ChessBrainVB_Book.opi for opening book.
   Playing strength 2900 ELO (CCRL 40/40 conditions, see http://www.computerchess.org.uk/ccrl/4040/rating_list_all.html)
   Compiled with Visual Basic 6